greysonchung/COMP10002-Foundations-of-Algorithms/README.md

 # COMP10002 Foundations of Algorithm

-This repository contains assignment from COMP10002 Foundations of Algorithm 2019 Semester 1
+This repository contains assignments from COMP10002 Foundations of Algorithm 2019 Semester 1
+- Language: C

-# Assignment 1
+## Assignment 1
 Tweet cleanser:
- * Removes non-alphanumeric characters from tweets
+- Removes non-alphanumeric characters from tweets

-# Assignment 2
+## Assignment 2
 Sentiment analysis:
- * process to identify opinions in a given piece of text and to
- * determine whether the writer’s attitude towards a particular
- * topic (or product, etc.) is positive, negative, or neutral
+- process to identify opinions in a given piece of text and to determine whether the writer’s attitude towards a particular topic (or product, etc.) is positive, negative, or neutral